 Using systematic literature review, a total of 72 project delivery strategies have been identified.
-Similar meaning strategies are then grouped and those that only appear once are removed to ensure consistency in strategy elements, which left with only 48 strategies.
-A questionnaire was developed using these strategies and was piloted among three contractors in Oman construction industry and two Omani construction academicians to ensure relevancy and adequacy of questions.
+Similar meaning strategies are then grouped and those that only appear once are removed to ensure consistency in the strategy elements, which left with only 48 strategies.
+A questionnaire was developed using these strategies and was piloted among three contractors in the Oman construction industry and two Omani construction academicians to ensure the relevancy and the adequacy of the questions.
 The feedback was generally helpful and indicated that the survey instrument was likely to work as planned.
-Some very minor changes, such as rephrasing questions to ensure clarity, were made to the survey questionnaire after the pilot study.
+Some very minor changes, such as rephrasing questions to ensure clarity were made to the survey questionnaire after the pilot study.

-Questionnaires were then randomly distributed to 512 contractors registered under top grades such as International, Excellent and Grade 1 in Oman Chamber of Commerce and Industry (OCCI).
-This survey approached respondents with management position in the firm.
-The survey was conducted from 2nd November to 2nd December 2020 through email distribution of questionnaire.
-Respondents were asked to rate the importance of each strategies using a six-point Likert scale where ranking of 1 was "not important" and 6 was "extremely important".
-By using the Likert scale, it required for respondents to make a statement rather than directing their response towards the mid-point choice, suggesting a neutral opinion.
-Despite reminders sent after the first email, only 119 responses were received representing a response rate of 23.2%.
-Past studies on contractors have shown that the number of responses between 100 - 110 is acceptable (Doloi, 2013; Kog & Yaman, 2016).
+Questionnaires were then randomly distributed to 512 contractors registered under top grades such as "International", "Excellent" and "Grade 1" in Oman Chamber of Commerce and Industry (OCCI).
+This survey approached the respondents with management position in the firm.
+The survey was conducted from 2nd November to 2nd December 2020 through e-mail distribution of questionnaire.
+The respondents were asked to rate the importance of each strategies using a six-point Likert scale where ranking of 1 was "Not important" and 6 was "Extremely important".
+By using the Likert scale, it required for the respondents to make a statement rather than directing their response towards the mid-point choice, suggesting a neutral opinion.
+Despite reminders sent after the first e-mail, only 108 usable responses were received representing a response rate of 21%.
+Past studies on the contractors have shown that the number of responses between 100 to 110 is acceptable (Doloi, 2013; Kog and Yaman, 2016).

-The demographic information of the participants and their company, which include work designation, educational qualification, place of work, and years of construction industry, company registration at OCCI, years of company establishment and number of projects completed by the company are shown in Table 2.
+The demographic information of the respondents and their company, which include work designation, educational qualification, place of work, years of working experience, company registration at OCCI, years of company establishment and the number of projects completed by the company are shown in Table 2.